beancount/docs/docs/beancount_design_doc.md

 -   Expenses

 The names of the account types as read in the input syntax may be customized with some "option" directives, so that you can change those names to another language, or even just rename "Income" to "Revenue" if you prefer that.
-The [<span class="underline">beancount.core.account\_types</span>](https://github.com/beancount/beancount/tree/master/beancount/core/account_types.pybeancount/) module contains some helpers to deal with these.
+The [<u>beancount.core.account\_types</u>](https://github.com/beancount/beancount/tree/master/beancount/core/account_types.pybeancount/) module contains some helpers to deal with these.

 Note that the set of account names forms an implicit hierarchy.
 For example, the names:

     Assets:US:TDBank:Checking
     Assets:US:TDBank:Savings

 implicitly defines a tree of nodes with parent nodes "Assets", "US", "TDBank" with two leaf nodes "Checking" and "Savings".
-This implicit tree is never realized during processing, but there is a Python module that allows one to do this easily (see [<span class="underline">beancount.core.realization</span>](https://github.com/beancount/beancount/tree/master/beancount/core/realization.py)) and create linearized renderings of the tree.
+This implicit tree is never realized during processing, but there is a Python module that allows one to do this easily (see [<u>beancount.core.realization</u>](https://github.com/beancount/beancount/tree/master/beancount/core/realization.py)) and create linearized renderings of the tree.

 ### Flag<a id="flag"></a>